Skip to main content

 Tracking and evolving development plans may feel like an added task for managers who are already stretched thin working to hit targets, keep projects moving, and manage a team.
 But employees rely on managers for guidance and support when it comes to development.

-Rather than relying on a manual approach, consider employee development tools that offer an automated workflow, which streamlines the process and reduces the time required by traditional methods.
-The voice of the employee will shape the foundation of their growth trajectory, so start by identifying areas that are important to them.
+Rather than relying on a manual approach, consider employee development tools that offer an automated workflow, streamlining the process and reducing the time required by traditional methods.
+Your employees will shape their own growth trajectories, so start by identifying areas that are important to them.

 Measuring and tracking employee sentiment around development empowers you to prioritize L&D initiatives and demonstrate business impact.
-When starting out, these three indicators will help you understand the impact of your employee development strategy, and you can use the insights they provide to continue evolving your approach:
+When starting out, the following three indicators will help you understand the impact of your employee development strategy.
+You can use the insights they provide to continue evolving your approach:

-• Understand how your employees are engaging with your employee development tools.
-With solutions like Develop by Culture Amp, you can easily access data on development activities to understand how your employees are engaging with these tools.
+Understand how your employees engage with your employee development tools.
+Solutions like Develop and Skills Coach by Culture Amp make it easy to access data on development activities and find out how your employees use these tools.
 You can even drill deeper into the data on participation by demographic variables to identify any discrepancies.

-• Use survey insights to learn how employees feel about their development process.
-Consider the following statements to gauge employee sentiment around the development process:
+Use engagement and pulse survey results to learn how employees feel about their professional development process.
+Consider the following statements to gauge employee sentiment and understand where your business can improve your development programs:

 • I have a clear sense of my development goals